LanaVoronchuk/Linguahub/README.md

 # Linguahub
-Platform for linguists and language lovers about Linguistics and languages no content is ready. testing responsive look.
+Platform for linguists and language lovers about Linguistics and languages
+<br />no content is ready. testing responsive look.